railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 .. note:: Requirements Calculation

-    Requirements Calculation is often called the Scheduler.
+    Requirements Calculation is often called Scheduling.

-    It automatically starts once per day.
+    By default, it automatically starts once per day.
     You can also start it manually using the menu :menuselection:`Manufacturing --> Start All Schedulers`.
     It then uses the parameters defined in the products, the suppliers, and the company